ClemensFMN/asm-stuff/_posts/2015-02-06-Calling-Assember-2.md

 > dec rsi

-If it is zero, we return from the function (the result is stored in XMM0).
+If ESI is zero, we have summed up all values, and the function returns (with the result being contained in XMM0).